Difficult Bible Quiz about the Bible Persons.

 Who carried the cross for Jesus when Jesus couldn't do it any longer?

 b.
-Zaccheus, the tax collector.
-He watched Jesus from a tree as He passed.
+Zacchaeus, the tax collector who watched Jesus from a tree as He passed.

 c.
 Peter, the beloved disciple of Jesus.